manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Optimize your metadata and microdata for search engines and social media.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Search Engines

 Assist search engines, while blocking any ill-intentioned robots and scripts.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Accessibility Aids

 Offer accessibility and usability aids to find content, such as skip links and signposts.

-{:.good}
-These were highlighted and added during our accessibility audit; we now have skip links and meaningful link signposting in use across the site.
+{:.todo}
+Write assessment detail here.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 ### Guideline 3.11.
 [Validate Form Errors and External Input](https://w3c.github.io/sustyweb/#validate-form-errors-and-external-input)